Slins-23/software-renderer/README.md

 - Implement multi-threading

-- Swap division for multiplication where applicable and intuitive, as it is a less expensive operation
+- Swap division for multiplication where applicable and intuitive, as it is a less expensive operation in terms of clock cycles

-- Combine view and perspective projection matrices for less overhead and wherever else possible
+- Combine view and perspective projection matrices for less overhead and wherever possible

-- Include and allow user to load/save quaternion into/from scene configuration file
+- Include and allow user to load/save quaternions into/from scene configuration file

 - Write a helper function to decompose matrices (i.e. rotation matrix -> yaw, pitch, roll or translation matrix -> tx, ty, tz or view matrix -> everything, etc...)

-- Account for non-default default values (i.e. what would be considered the absolute 0) for vectors and other values, and describe their utility.
+- Properly deal with default values different than the default ones. (i.e. axes which don't start at the pre-defined values)

-- Unflip the z when loading the meshes an instead set the default camera direction to (0, 0, -1) instead of flipping the z during mesh loading and the default camera direction to (0, 0, 1).
+- Unflip the z when loading the meshes and instead set the default camera direction to (0, 0, -1) instead of flipping the z during mesh loading and the default camera direction to (0, 0, 1).
 This would be more semantically accurate to the coordinate system and possibly avoid confusion if manipulating vertices, but also less intuitive for the users.

-- Describe, in this README, the keys for rotating some given mesh instance at runtime

-- Fix the lighting implementation as it is not properly implemented currently.
-Some triangles that shouldn't be visible are, and looking in the opposite camera direction makes models invisible.

-- Check that deriving the yaw, pitch, and roll properly work by calling the function `Engine::Euler_GetAnglesFromDirection`

 - Properly handle the edge case for when vectors are antiparallel (point in opposite directions) within the 3D cross product function

-- Have a configuration file generated/updated whenever the user closes the program so that everything doesn't need to be redone on the next run.
+- Have a configuration file generated/updated whenever the user closes the program so that everything doesn't need to be re-set on the next run.
 Also include a "Reset" button on the menu in order to reset the settings to the default settings.

-- Add index to README
+- Add a color attribute to each [instance](#instance) so that they can have their individual colors

+- Implement a scene graph for attaching multiple instances/meshes to a single instance/mesh (i.e. a character instance may have arms, legs, and so on...).
+This can be used for grouping instances/meshes into one, and can also be useful for animations.

+- Move drawing and graphics related functions to a separate file `Graphics.cpp`?

+- Properly track [scene](#scene) metadata such as number of loaded meshes, instances, as well as rendered triangles, lines, etc...

+- Camera and world axes are sometimes used interchangeably in the code, but they are different in theory (although not in practice, since the coordinate systems are the same with the default values).
+I should rename such variables to properly reflect this distinction.